estheragbaje/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are a simple way to store data for individual users against a unique session ID.
+This can be used to persist state information between page requests.
+Session IDs are normally sent to the browser via session cookies and the ID is used to retrieve existing session data.

+The purpose for _sessions_ is to store data that you (as the web application developer) would like to have preserved across page loads.
+Thus, you can set flags in your login script such as logged_in to check if the user is logged in, and on any other page check _sessions_['logged_in'] === true, instead of querying for that information

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

 - [ ] What does bcrypt do to slow down attackers?